Ketogenic Diet (Keto): Complete Guide to Safely Entering Ketosis

 Normally, your body uses glucose (from carbs) as its primary fuel.
 When you drastically reduce carbs, your glycogen stores are depleted in 24 to 72 hours.
 The liver then begins to convert fatty acids into ketone bodies (acetoacetate, beta-hydroxybutyrate, and acetone), which become the alternative energy source for the brain and muscles.
 This metabolic state, called nutritional ketosis, is distinct from diabetic ketoacidosis (a pathological condition).
 Research shows that nutritional ketosis can improve insulin sensitivity, reduce blood triglycerides, and promote fat loss while preserving muscle mass.

-Allowed foods on keto are high in fat and low in carbs: meats (beef, pork, poultry with skin), fatty fish (salmon, mackerel, sardines), whole eggs, aged cheeses, butter and heavy cream, oils (olive, coconut, avocado), avocados, nuts and seeds (in moderation), low-carb vegetables (spinach, cauliflower, broccoli, zucchini, asparagus), and berries (raspberries, blackberries, in small portions).
+Foods allowed on keto are high in fat and low in carbs: meats (beef, pork, poultry with skin), fatty fish (salmon, mackerel, sardines), whole eggs, aged cheeses, butter and heavy cream, oils (olive, coconut, avocado), avocados, nuts and seeds (in moderation), low-carb vegetables (spinach, cauliflower, broccoli, zucchini, asparagus), and berries (raspberries, blackberries, in small portions).
 Avoid: sugar in all forms, grains and their derivatives (bread, pasta, rice), legumes (too high in carbs for keto), potatoes, most fruits, low-fat products (often high in added sugar), and sugary alcohol.

-Understanding and managing the keto flu
+Understanding and managing keto flu

 FoodCraft Tip